tethysplatform/tethys/docs/installation/ubuntu16.rst

     The source code can be placed into any directory, however it is recommended that you use `/usr/lib/tethys/src` for consistency with the documentation.

-c.
-Create a Conda environment with the Tethys dependencies and install Tethys into that environment.
+b.
+Create a Conda environment with the Tethys dependencies and install Tethys into that environment:

   ::